gargvishesh/druid/imply-sql-async/README.md

 - `async/cleanup/metadata/removed/count`: number of query states successfully cleaned up in each coordinator run.
 - `async/cleanup/metadata/failed/count`: number of failed attempts to clean up query states in each coordinator run.
 - `async/cleanup/metadata/skipped/count`: number of query states that have not expired in each coordinator run.
-- `async/query/undetermined/count`: number of queries that have been marked as undetermined during `druid.query.async.cleanup.pollPeriod`.
+- `async/query/undetermined/count`: number of queries that have been marked as `UNDETERMINED` during each `druid.query.async.cleanup.pollPeriod`.

-## Caveats
+## Known issues

 - When the broker shuts down gracefully, it marks all queries running in it as `FAILED` before it completely shuts down.
   However, if the broker fails before it finishes updating the query status, the states of queries in progress remain unchanged.
   In this case, you must manually clean up the queries left in invalid states.
+- Even when the broker shuts down gracefully, it currently doesn't wait for running queries in it to complete before it completely shuts down.
+Instead, it simply marks them `FAILED`.
+This can fail your queries during rolling updates.
+- When the broker has intermittent connection issues to ZooKeeper, the coordinator can treat the broker as unstable and mark all queries running in that broker as `UNDETERMINED`, indicating that the query state is undeterminable since the broker state is unstable.
+Currently, there is a race between when the coordinator marks queries `UNDETERMINED` and when the broker updates query states.
+As a result, you may see the query state changing from `UNDETERMINED` to either `COMPLETE` or `FAILED`, or vice versa when both the coordinator and broker try to update query states, even though `UNDETERMINED`, `COMPLETE`, and `FAILED` states are final states.